SoyGema/Startcraft_pysc2_minigames/README.md

 ## Agents
 Regarding scripted agent, there is a python file with several developments.
 Scriptedagent.py is focused on HallucinIce map in which makes Archon Hallucination.
 Besides there is another class that put all hallucination actions on a list and the agent chooses randomly in between those actions .

+Q-Learning and DQN agents are provided for HallucinIce minigame with the new  PySC2 release

-An A3C trained agent has been tested with several minigames, resulting some of them in a local optima .
+An A3C trained agent has been tested with several minigames, reaching some of them a local optima .
 Please, report problems in issues if you currently find problems .

 ##  Example : Running ForceField in your computer